 The AAO states "no single test is adequate for establishing the diagnosis of dry eye" and recommends that the combination of findings from diagnostic tests can be useful to understanding a patient's condition.
 In particular, the AAO states, "tests results should be considered within the context of symptoms and other clinical findings."
-"Pharmacological and procedural treatments are associated with improvements in patient symptoms and clinical signs, although chronic therapy and patient compliance are necessary in most instances.
+This statement was reaffirmed in the dry eye syndrome preferred practice pattern guidelines of 2023.30 "Pharmacological and procedural treatments are associated with improvements in patient symptoms and clinical signs, although chronic therapy and patient compliance are necessary in most instances.
 Topical cyclosporine treatment has long been used in the treatment of dry eye and shown to have clinical benefits.
 Topical cyclosporine, in some instances, leads to long-term treatment-free remission remission of patient symptoms and signs.
 Lifitegrast is a lymphocyte function-associated antigen-1 antagonist developed to treat dry eye syndrome (also known as dry eye disease), but the exact mechanism of action of lifitegrast in dry eye is unknown.
-Topical lifitegrast five percent has been approved by the US Food and Drug Administration for treatment of dry eye" (Akpek et al., 2019).
-In their 2022 summary benchmarks for the cornea/external disease preferred practice pattern guidelines, the AAO cites that diagnostic tests may include "tear break-up time, ocular surface dye staining, Schirmer test, fluorescein dye disappearance test/tear function index, and tear osmolarity test" (AAO, 2022).
+Topical lifitegrast five percent has been approved by the US Food and Drug Administration for treatment of dry eye."14 In their 2022 summary benchmarks for the cornea/external disease preferred practice pattern guidelines, the AAO cites that diagnostic tests may include "tear break-up time, ocular surface dye staining, Schirmer test, fluorescein dye disappearance test/tear function index, and tear osmolarity test."31

 Rather than relying solely on a single measure of tear osmolarity, correlation with clinical findings or differences in osmolarity over time or under different conditions is more informative for confirming the diagnosis of dry eye.
 Indeed, most recent studies confirm that normal subjects have exceptionally stable tear film osmolarity, whereas tear osmolarity values in dry eye subjects become unstable quickly and lose homeostasis with environmental changes.
-These data reinforce the long-held belief that tear film instability due to increased evaporation of tears resulting in hyperosmolarity (i.e., evaporative dry eye) is a core mechanism of the disease" (Akpek et al., 2019).
-The guideline covers the currently used diagnostic tests, which are as follows: assessment of tear osmolarity, MMP-9, tear production, fluorescein dye or tear function index, tear break up time, ocular surface dye staining, and lacrimal gland function (Akpek et al., 2019).
-The following table is provided by Akpek et al. (2019):
+These data reinforce the long-held belief that tear film instability due to increased evaporation of tears resulting in hyperosmolarity (i.e., evaporative dry eye) is a core mechanism of the disease."
+14 The guideline covers the currently used diagnostic tests, which are as follows: assessment of tear osmolarity, MMP-9, tear production, fluorescein dye or tear function index, tear break up time, ocular surface dye staining, and lacrimal gland function.
+14 The following table is provided by Akpek, et al. (2019):